cms-opendata-education/HST-2018/README.md

 ## High School Level Task using smartphone data recorded with the phyphox app & Jupyter notebooks
 <br/>
-You can run these notebooks in binder by using the links below.
+You can run these notebooks in binder by using the link below.
 Refer to the teachers' guide document for further details.

   - Elevator - measure air pressure:
   -- elevator_student.ipynb